viponpoint/SOAR-EDR-Project/README.md

 </br>

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/RuleForLazagne.png)
-Creation of LaZagne detection and response rule in LimaCharlie
+Creation of LaZagne detection and response rule in LimaCharlie.
+The purpose of creating detection and response rules for LaZagne in LimaCharlie is to automatically identify and mitigate the malware infection, triggering the necessary alerts and actions to protect the system.

 </br>

 ![SOAR-EDR Diagram](https://github.com/viponpoint/SOAR-EDR-Project/blob/main/RunLazagne.jpeg)
-Running of LaZagne in powershell on the Server in order to generate Telemetry
+Running of LaZagne in Powershell on the Server to generate Telemetry

 </br>